 Below is a list of hardships that qualify for short sale consideration.

-Simply put, the lender and borrower structure a temporary mortgage plan that will enable the borrower(s) to bring their loan current.
-This is great in theory, but it will only work if you’re only a few months behind.
+The lender and borrower structure a temporary mortgage plan that will enable the borrower(s) to bring their loan current.
+While forbearance plans are great in theory, it will only work if you’re only a few months behind.

 Let’s say a borrower is $3,000 behind on their mortgage payment of $1,000/month.
 The lender may decide to structure a payment plan where the borrower is required to pay $2,000/month (double payments) for the next three months in order to cure the arrears balance and reinstate the loan.

 Investopedia defines a loan modification as “a change made to the terms of an existing loan by a lender.
 It may involve a reduction in the interest rate, an extension of the length of time for repayment, a different type of loan, or any combination of the three.”